photo of the Maya Train

 How complete is the Maya Train

-3 of the 7 sections of the Maya Train are open and operational – Playa del Carmen, Quintana Roo to Palenque, Chiapas as of April 1, 2024.
+Initially only 3 of the 7 sections of the Maya Train were open and operational – Playa del Carmen, Quintana Roo to Palenque, Chiapas as of April 1, 2024.
+Now all 7 sections are open – from Palanque to Merida to Tulum in loop.
+There are 20 stations and 14 stops.

 Operations are basic at this time with 4 trains per day.
 When fully operational, trains are expected to be every 2 hours.